-For Unsupervised Remote Identity Proofing, only the RA/Trusted Agent and the Applicant

-TERM DEFINITION Unsupervised Remote Identity Proofing may be used for Basic and Medium Assurance certificate issuance.
+TERM DEFINITION For Unsupervised Remote Identity Proofing, only the RA/Trusted Agent and the Applicant are required to participate in the session.
+Unsupervised Remote Identity Proofing may be used for Basic and Medium Assurance certificate issuance.
 Refer to Remote Identity Proofing and Supervised Remote Identity Proofing for related information.
-Refer to this CP Section 3.2.3.2 In-Person Identification for further definitions regarding Supervised versus Unsupervised Identity Proofing.
+Refer to Section 3.2.3.2 In-Person Identification for further definitions regarding Supervised versus Unsupervised Identity Proofing.
 Validity Period The intended term of validity of a Certificate, beginning with the date of Issuance ("Valid From" or "Activation" date), and ending on the expiration date indicated in the Certificate ("Valid To" or "Expiry" date).
 Vulnerability Scan A process that uses manual or automated tools to probe internal and external systems to check and report on the status of operating systems, services, and devices exposed to the network and the presence of vulnerabilities listed in the NVD, OWASP Top Ten, or SANS Top 25.